 I can’t tell you the number of times plugins have saved my life.
 And with over 54,000 of them in the WordPress.org library, you can be sure there’s a plugin for almost any feature requirement.

 Let’s say you wanted to incorporate drag and drop functionality into your WordPress website.
 All you’d need to do is install one of the many high-quality page builder plugins/themes out there:

-Integrations are Squarespace’s answer to WordPress plugins.
+On the Squarespace side, you have something called Integrations.
+This is their version of WordPress plugins.
 But with only 42 of them (excluding social media as they don’t really count) you’re going to struggle to extend the functionality of your website.